californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Riding on sidewalks accounts for more than half of the tickets issued for electric scooter riders in California.

-What to Do When You Get a Traffic Ticket in California
+What to Do When You Get a Traffic Ticket in California?

-• Pay the fine
+• Paying the fine

-• Request an extension
+• Requesting an extension

-• Opt for traffic school
+• Opting for traffic school

-• Contest the ticket in court
+• Contesting the ticket in court

 • Have a citation for a moving violation